chsgcxy/case-viewer/README.md

 ### add a picture for test class

 As the following operation, a picture named example.png is placed in the example test class directory.
 This picture will be automatically referenced as the theme picture of the test class.
-Only **png,jpg,svg** are supported.
+Only **png,jpg,svg,jpeg** are supported.

 ```shell
 haochen@DESKTOP-7GLE6OA:~/workspace/case-viewer$ cd example/